 - Internship websites: If you'd rather bootstrap it and find an internship on your own, some education internships are posted on global job websites like Idealist.org -- which focuses on NGOs -- or job boards specific to the country you're interested in interning in.

 If you’re participating in a more “all-inclusive” program, like a TEFL/TESOL certification program, your housing will usually be provided as part of the program cost.
 Most programs will place you in a dormitory-style housing situation where you share a room with your peers and share a communal share.

 If you’re internship is independent of a placement program (i.e. you applied through a job portal) you will need to find your own housing.
-Your school should be able to help you with finding a furnished apartment, but if not, there are some other great resources out there for finding housing abroad on your own.
+Your school should be able to help you with finding a furnished apartment.

 If you're taking an education internship abroad, some items you should bring include:

 - A couple of business casual outfits for work